Polurrian on the Lizard

 Some equipment may need to be requested in advance

-There's a kids' menu with the usual suspects - pizza, pasta, sausage, fish goujons with chips - though we found that the adult starters worked well as children's mains, and were tastier
+There's a kids' menu with the usual suspects - pizza, pasta, fish goujons with chips.
+They can also heat bottles and bring you fresh milk.

 - Shallow section in the indoor pool